jgoulah/gridscraper/README.md

 ```

 The publish command:
-- Only publishes records that haven't been published yet (tracked in local database)
+- By default, only publishes records that haven't been published yet (tracked in local database)
+- Use `--all` flag to force republish all records (ignoring published status)
 - Sends hourly kWh readings to Home Assistant with proper timestamps
 - Marks each record as published after successful upload
-- Subsequent `--all` runs are instant if there's no new data
+- Subsequent runs without `--all` are instant if there's no new data

 **Note**: Home Assistant integration must be configured in `config.yaml` first (see Configuration section below).